 Ocean recreation/tourism: Cruise ship tourism, recreational boating, paddle sports (including kayaking), whale watching and diving by residents and visitors

-Marine transportation: All vessels greater than 20m, beginning/ending voyage in NSB or in transit
+Marine transportation: All vessels greater than 20m, beginning/ending voyage in the Northern Shelf or in transit

-Marine energy and mining: Existing and potential energy and mineral resources
+Marine energy and mining: Existing and potential extraction of energy and mineral resources

 Ocean disposal: Deliberate disposal of approved substances at approved marine sites